shinerboy/shinerboy.github.io/_pages/cv.md

 ## Research Expereince

+  * The University of Illinois at Chicago, 2020-present
+      * Graduate Research Assistant; Advisor: Pranav Bhounsule, Ph.D.
+      * One-step deadbeat control of a 5-link biped using approximate step-to-step dynamics model
   * The University of Texas at San Antonio, 2017-2020
       * Graduate Research Assistant; Advisor: Amir Jafari, Ph.D.
       * A Novel Treadmill with Adjustable Surface Stiffness with the Ability to Bilaterally Regulate the Vertical Stiffness